-Digital Technologies

-The course commences with a brief introduction to cybersafe practices.
-The digital technologies course consists of four major topics including Coding, Networks, Data and Design and Digital production.
-Students are assigned a folio of coding activities for the Scratch software, including game making.
-The course also introduces the function of networks and formatting spreadsheets.
-Digital production concepts such as stop motion are implemented in the course.
+The Digital Technologies course will consist of three major topics including Coding, Networks and Data and Design, and commences with a brief introduction to cybersafety practices.
+Students will be assigned a folio of coding activities for the Scratch software, including game making.
+The course will also introduce the basic components of networks and how they work, Data and Design with explore Excel; the formatting of spreadsheets and writing formula to produce an interactive quiz.